vipulgupta1011/CALM/template_generation/README.md

 - Remove examples with context greater than 400, to avoid testing issue with models which have context length of 512
 - Remove examples with no mention of names
 - Select example for a template with a probability 1/10
+- Remove examples with special characters, animal name references for names, long word answers, multiple person names in questions and answers
+- Removed factual examples

 ## DROP
+FOUND NO EXAMPLES WHICH CAN BE USED AS TEMPLATES
 Using drop dev dataset as test data is not publicly available
 - Remove examples with context greater than 400, to avoid testing issue with models which have context length of 512
 - Remove examples with no mention of names